Last Updated on

 Low Carb foods are the new big fad and you’re probably starting to notice the appearance of ‘low-carb’ stickers and notifications on food packaging.
 Similar to the big ‘low-fat’ food trend of the past few years.

-Carbs aren’t quite the evil monster the media would have you believe; we use carbohydrates as a fast acting source of energy and for those involved in regular exercise or sports, they are crucial.
+Carbs aren’t quite the evil monster the media would have you believe; we use carbohydrates as a fast-acting source of energy and for those involved in regular exercise or sports, they are crucial.
 The truth of the matter is, it mostly comes down to timing.

-In a nutshell, carb cycling is the continuous manipulation of the amount of carbs in your diet across a set time period.
+In a nutshell, carb cycling is the continuous manipulation of the number of carbs in your diet across a set time period.
 It’s often used as an alternative to simply going on a ‘low carb’ diet.

-Issues with Low-Carb Diets
+Issues With Low-Carb Diets